BLOG

 1031 Like-Kind Exchanges

 Unlike 1033, tax code Section 1031 is specific to the voluntary reinvestment of gain from the sale of investment or business use property.
 In the case of a 1031 exchange, any gain related to the disposition of property is deferred if the replacement property is considered similar in nature and character.
-This is true both in the case of real property and personal property.
 The quality or grade of the replacement property is of no consequence in a 1031 like-kind exchange, only that the property is of the same nature, character, or class.
 In fact, most real estate is considered like-kind to other real estate.

 The amount received for a property, minus the property’s adjusted basis and transaction costs.
 Regardless of the adjusted basis of a property, there is no gain until the property is transferred.
 There are two types of gain: “realized gain” and “recognized gain.”
 Realized gain is the difference between the total consideration (cash and anything else of value) received for a piece of property and the adjusted basis.
 Realized gain is not taxable until it is recognized.
 Gain is usually, but not always, recognized in the year in which it is realized.
 If gain is not recognized in the year it is realized, it is said to be deferred.
 In an exchange under Section 1031, realized gain is recognized in part or in full to the extent that boot is received.
 See Boot.
 Where only like kind property is received, no gain is recognized at the time of the exchange.
 Gain recognition is triggered in a 1031 like-kind exchange if the cost of replacement property is less than the amount of gain from property that is relinquished.
 The amount received for a property, minus the property’s adjusted basis and transaction costs.
 Regardless of the adjusted basis of a property, there is no gain until the property is transferred.
 There are two types of gain: “realized gain” and “recognized gain.”
 Realized gain is the difference between the total consideration (cash and anything else of value) received for a piece of property and the adjusted basis.
 Realized gain is not taxable until it is recognized.
 Gain is usually, but not always, recognized in the year in which it is realized.
 If gain is not recognized in the year it is realized, it is said to be deferred.
 In an exchange under Section 1031, realized gain is recognized in part or in full to the extent that boot is received.
 See Boot.
 Where only like kind property is received, no gain is recognized at the time of the exchange.
 Gain recognition would also be triggered in the event that the taxpayer receives property that is not like-kind to the relinquished property.
 Finally, as in the case of a 1033 conversion, acquisitions from related parties can trigger gain recognition.
 Learn more about this in “1031 Tax Deferred Exchanges between Related Parties.”